 The data from the CBC is now being used to see how birds’

 winter range, distribution and populations have changed over

 time.
-Comparing this with climate data we can
+Comparing this with climate data we can see how some

-encouraging our members to use eBird so their data can be pooled with
+our members to use eBird so their data can be pooled with

 this great emerging database.
 Specifically, we try to

 publicize special count events such as the Great Backyard

 Bird Count, and the Global Big day.
 Even our field trips are

 usually entered in to eBird and make for several fairly

-consistent springtime “snap shots” of the bird life,
+consistent springtime “snap shots” of the bird life, with

 Swallow Nest Boxes – as a group aerial insectivores have

-Swallow has dwindled to the point that the species is
+Barn Swallow has dwindled to the point that the species is

 listed as Threatened in Canada.
 Tree swallows face

 similar feeding challenges to other insectivores.
 By getting

-a population occupying boxes annually near Juneau we can initiate further
+a population occupying boxes annually near Juneau we can

-Intern who will study and help protect Arctic Terns around
+study and help protect Arctic Terns around Mendenhall Lake.

-continental scale bird-banding studies – We donate up to
+continental scale bird-banding studies – JAS donates up to

 $500 annually to the Institute for Bird Populations.
 The IBP